ibm-cloud-docs/openwhisk/prep.md

 You can package Python dependencies by using a virtual environment, `virtualenv`.
 By using the virtual environment, you can link more packages that can be installed by using [`pip`](https://packaging.python.org/tutorials/installing-packages/){: external}.

-This is the recommended approach to add additional required python packages.
+This approach is recommended when you want to add additional required python packages.
 It ensures that the generated compressed action file is compatible with the Python runtime used for later execution of the action.
 {: note}

 **Before you begin**